prakharsharma203/Chrome-Extension-For-Linkedin-/README.md

 1. Click on the "Saved" icon located near the Business option on the LinkedIn navigation bar.
 2. Alternatively, issue the voice command: `Open saved posts`.

+## Pop-up Feature

+When you click on the extension icon, a pop-up window will appear, allowing you to:
+- Learn about the extension and its functionalities.

 ## Installation

 1. Clone this repository or download and extract the ZIP file.